 Procanbid Side Effects

-Note: This document contains side effect information about procainamide.
-Some of the dosage forms listed on this page may not apply to the brand name Procanbid.
+Note: This page contains side effects data for the generic drug procainamide.
+It is possible that some of the dosage forms included below may not apply to the brand name Procanbid.

 For the Consumer

 As well as its needed effects, procainamide (the active ingredient contained in Procanbid) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking procainamide, check with your doctor or nurse immediately:Less common

 - Fever and chills

 - joint pain or swelling

 - pains with breathing